golang/groupcache/README.md

  * does not require running a separate set of servers, thus massively reducing deployment/configuration pain.  groupcache is a client library as well as a server.
-It connects to its own peers.
+It connects to its own peers, forming a distributed cache.

  * comes with a cache filling mechanism.
 Whereas memcached just says "Sorry, cache miss", often resulting in a thundering herd of